California State Court Green-Lights Essure Product Liability Suits Against Bayer

 Posted on behalf of Janet, Jenner & Suggs on Aug 08, 2016 in Consumer Alerts

 We recently obtained groundbreaking rulings from a California state judge whose decisions have permitted us to continue the fight on behalf of our clients, despite significant preemption, statute of limitations, and jurisdictional obstacles thrown at us.
+If you have been injured by the use of Essure contact one of our respected Boston personal injury attorneys today to find out your legal options.

 Eleven Separate Essure Lawsuits Filed